-\underline{\sl Percolation transition}\\ When the structure of an evolving graph goes from a state in which two (far away) sites are on the average connected/not connected one speaks of a percolation transition. \end{quotation} This phase transition occurs precisely at the point where $z_2=z_1$.
+\runinhead{{The} Percolation Threshold} When a system has two or more {possibly} macroscopically different states, one speaks of a phase transition. \begin{quotation} {\it Percolation Transition.\enspace} When the structure of an evolving graph goes from a state in which two (far away) sites are on the average connected/not connected one speaks of a percolation transition. \end{quotation} This phase transition occurs precisely at the point where $z_2=z_1$.
 Making use of Eq.~(\ref{networks1_z2}), $z_2 = \langle k^2\rangle - \langle k\rangle$, we find that this condition is equivalent to

-We note that, because of the factor $k(k-2)$, vertices of degree zero and degree two do not contribute to the sum.
-The number of vertices with degree zero or two affects therefore neither the phase transition nor the existence of the giant component. \begin{itemize} \item \underline{Vertices of degree zero}\\ Vertices of degree zero are not connected to any other node, they do not contribute to the network topology. \item \underline{Vertices of degree two}\\ Vertices of degree two act as intermediator between two other nodes.
+\looseness1 We note that, because of the factor $k(k-2)$, vertices of degree zero and degree two do not contribute to the sum.
+The number of vertices with degree zero or two {therefore affects} neither the phase transition nor the existence of the giant \nobreak component. \begin{itemize} \item[--] Vertices of degree zero are not connected to any other node, they do not contribute to the network topology.

+\item[--] Vertices of degree two act as intermediators between two other nodes.
 Removing vertices of degree two does not change the topological structure of a graph. \end{itemize} One can therefore remove (or add) vertices of degree two or zero without affecting the existence of the giant component.

-\underline{\bf Clique percolation}\\ Edges correspond to cliques with $Z=2$ sites, see Page \pageref{networks_def_cliques}.
-The percolation transition can then also be interpreted as a percolation of 2-site cliques.
-It is then clear, that the concept of percolation can be generalized to that of percolation of cliques with $Z$ sites, see Fig.\ \ref{networks1_cliques} for an illustration.
+\runinhead{Clique Percolation} Edges correspond to cliques with $Z=2$ sites (see page \pageref{networks_def_cliques}).
+The percolation transition can then also be interpreted as a percolation of cliques having size two and larger.
+It is then clear that the concept of percolation can be generalized to that of percolation of cliques with $Z$ sites, see Fig.~\ref{networks1_cliques} for an illustration.